Centenarian survivors of Pearl Harbor attack are returning to honor those who perished 82 years ago

 He went topside to see the USS Utah capsizing and Japanese planes in the air.
 He scurried back below deck to grab boxes of ammunition and joined a daisy chain of sailors feeding shells to an anti-aircraft gun up above.
 He remembers being only 140 pounds (63.50 kilograms) as a 21-year-old, but somehow finding the strength to lift boxes weighing almost twice that.

 “We were pretty startled.
-Startled and scared to death,” Schab, now 103, said at his home in Beaverton, Oregon, where he lives with his daughter.
+Startled and scared to death,” Schab, now 103, said.
 “We didn’t know what to expect and we knew that if anything happened to us, that would be it.”

-Eighty-two years later, Schab plans to return to Pearl Harbor Thursday on the anniversary of the attack to remember the more than 2,300 servicemen killed.
-He’s expected to be one of just six survivors at a ceremony commemorating the assault that propelled the United States into World War II.
-The actual number may fluctuate depending on how many of the increasingly frail men are able to attend.
+Eighty-two years later, Schab returned to Pearl Harbor Thursday on the anniversary of the attack to remember the more than 2,300 servicemen killed.
+He was one of five survivors at a ceremony commemorating the assault that propelled the United States into World War II.
+Six of the increasingly frail men had been expected, but one was not feeling well, organizers said.

 David Kilton, the National Park Service’s interpretation, education and visitor services lead for Pearl Harbor, noted that for many years survivors frequently volunteered to share their experiences with visitors to the historic site.
 That’s not possible anymore.

-Note: This story has been corrected to show Chandler raised the flag at a mobile hospital in Aiea Heights in the hills above Pearl Harbor in 1941.